 Knee bursa – the bursae are small fluid-filled sacs around the joints that act as shock absorbers.
 They can become inflamed and painful.
 A chiropractor will typically use heat, cold and laser, as well as special stretching exercises, to help relieve bursitis.

 Frozen knee – also called locked knee.
 This occurs when your knee will not straighten completely.
 It may be due to a ligament tear or bony fragments caught under the kneecap.
 It can also occur when the kneecap is out of alignment; this often responds to chiropractic adjustment.

-Sprains and Strains – while these cause acute pain and need time to heal, they may also result in chronic pain if muscles shorten or become weak due to lack of exercise.
-Adjustments, massage, and ultrasound, as well as corrective exercises, can help resolve these conditions.
+Sprains and Strains – while these conditions cause acute pain and need time to heal, they may also result in chronic pain if muscles shorten or become weak due to lack of exercise.
+Adjustments, massage, and laser, as well as corrective exercises, can help resolve these conditions.

 Tendinitis – an inflammation of the knee tendons is most likely to be caused by overuse.
 Running, for example, can stress the tendons.
 Tight tendons are more prone to this kind of irritation.
 Although rest is important, you must also keep the tendon flexible to prevent long-term disability.

 The first step in treating knee pain is a thorough assessment of the musculoskeletal system.
 Sometimes the problem originates elsewhere, as when hip pain on one side makes you bear extra weight on the “good” side.
-In addition to chiropractic adjustments, Dr. Binder uses laser therapy, spinal decompression, physical therapy and nutritional counseling to help relieve pain and restore your health.
+In addition to chiropractic adjustments, Dr. Binder and Dr. Mundorf use laser therapy, spinal decompression and physical therapy to help relieve pain and restore your health.